llanesleonardo/Docs/DevOps/GitHub/managinguser.md

 ## Following people

 You can follow people on GitHub to receive notifications about their activity and discover projects in their communities.
 When you follow people, you'll see their public activity on your personal dashboard.

-If someone you follow stars a public repository, GitHub may recommend the repository to you.
+### Process' checklist

 1. Navigate to the user's profile page
 2. Under the user's profile picture, click Follow